-Here are some of my current and recent projects and activities:
+Here are some current and recent projects and activities:

-- Preservation of knowledge & data – I'm part of the Caltech Digital Library Development team, have been active in community efforts such as Data Together, and researched decentralized content-addressed networks.
+Preservation of knowledge – I'm in Caltech's Digital Library Development team and have been active in community efforts such as Data Together.
+Some software I developed:

 CASICS – Comprehensive and Automated

-Software Inventory Creation System, a way to catalog software by leveraging ontologies and machine learning.
-This has produced numerous reusable software modules:
+Software Inventory Creation System, to catalog software by leveraging ontologies and ML.
+Software modules include:

-- Nostril, Python module that infers whether a given short string of characters is likely to be random gibberish or something meaningful.
+- Nostril is a Python module that infers whether a given short string of characters is likely to be random gibberish or something meaningful.

-- Dassie, a database of the subject term hierarchies found in the Library of Congress Subject Headings (LCSH).
+- Dassie is a database of the subject terms found in the Library of Congress Subject Headings (LCSH).

 SBML – A community standard format for exchanging computational models in biology.
-In addition to SBML specifications, some of the notable open-source software I co-developed include the following:
+In addition to the actual SBML specifications, some of the notable open-source software I co-developed include the following:

 - MOCCASIN, a program to convert certain classes of MATLAB ODE-based models into SBML.
 It does not require MATLAB.
 Some of its innovations include a Python-based parser for MATLAB.